gdscbvppune/hacktoberfest-practice/README.md

 4. Raise a Pull Request:

 - Click `Pull Requests` (which is the third option at the top of this page after the options `Code` and `Issues`).
 - Click the green `New Pull Request` button.
-This will prep the new pull request for you by autofilling the `base repository: base` with 'gdscbvppune: main' AND autofilling your `head repository: compare` with `your repository: main`
+This will prep the new pull request for you by autofilling the `base repository: base` with `gdscbvppune: main` AND autofilling your `head repository: compare` with `your repository: main`
 - Click on your head repository's `compare` dropdown, and switch branches from your 'main' branch to `<new branch name>`.
 - Finally, click the green `Create Pull Request` button.
 Great job!
 You did it!